CircleCI-Public/server-scripts/migrate-3-to-4/README.md

 2. Run: `./exporter.sh -n <namespace>`

 ### Import data into 4.0
-1. Set the Kubectl context to the CirlceCI 4.0 instance you are migrating **To**
+1. Set the Kubectl context to the CircleCI 4.0 instance you are migrating **To**
 2. Run: `./restore.sh <namespace>`
 3. Update CircleCI 4.0 to point at the storage bucket from 3.4
 4. Update Signing and Encryption keys they will be in `circleci_export/encryptkey` and `circleci_export/signkey`